(Last updated Feb 2017)

 Airlines with routes flying to Zimbabwe

-Note that some of the airlines have partnerships with other airlines to facilitate the routes.
+Note that some airlines have partnerships with others, in order to facilitate these routes.

 - Air France – Flies to Harare, Bulawayo, Victoria Falls